Building Magnetic Hysteresis in Holography

-As we metioned, one of the characteristics of the ferromagnetic material is the hysteresis curve of magnetization.
+As we mentioned, one of the characteristics of magnetic material is the hysteresis curve of magnetization.
 In order to construct the hysteresis curves, the interaction potential $W(\phi)$ plays an important role.
 This is because the interaction potential $W(\phi)$ should be an odd function to break the $\mathbb{Z}_2$ symmetry changing the sign of the scalar field $\phi$.
 We will consider an odd function for a specific model.
 Also, in fact, the hysteresis is obtained by the slowly varying magnetic field.
 In the real physics, we must consider a time-dependent background.
 Since, however, we assume a very slowly varying magnetic field, we ignore the effect from the time dependent dynamics.
 See \cite{Evans:2010xs} for an explicit time-dependent consideration for another holographic model.

 This paper is organized as follows: In section \ref{sec2}, we propose the general form of the magnetization using the `scaling symmetry' trick and introduce a simple model.
 Then we check that our general formula works in the specific model.
 In addition, we find the expression of the on-shell action dual to the free energy in the boundary field theory.
 In section \ref{sec3}, we investigate the spontaneous magnetization and the hysteresis curve.
-The Landau-Ginzburg type potential is also constructed.
 In section \ref{sec5}, we discuss our result and introduce possible future directions.
-Several formulas related to the holographic renormalization are summarized in Appendix.
+Several formulas related to the holographic renormalization and a description in Landau-Ginzburg type potential are summarized in Appendix.